Lavrov suggests UN discussion on countering cyber crime

 {{element.title}}{{element.heading}} {{element.date}}

-UNITED NATIONS, September 21. /TASS/.
-Russia suggests that already the ongoing session of the United Nations General Assembly launches a discussion on efforts against cyber crime, including hacking, Russian Foreign Minister Sergey Lavrov said on Thursday addressing the 72nd session of the UN General Assembly.
+UNITED NATIONS, September 22. /TASS/.
+Russia suggests launching a discussion on measures against cyber crime as early as during the present session of the UN General Assembly, Russian Foreign Minister Sergey Lavrov said on Thursday addressing the assembly’s 72nd session.

-"It is important for the United Nations to focus its efforts to work out rules of responsible conduct in the digital sphere that will be in the interests of security of all states," he said, adding that Russia has prepared a draft universal convention on countering cyber crime, including hacking.
-"We suggest discussion be started already at this session," he noted.
+"The UN must focus its efforts on elaboration of the rules of responsible behavior in the digital sphere that meet the security interests of all states," he said, adding that Russia has drafted a universal convention on countering cybercrime, including hacking.
+"We propose to open its discussion as early as during the current session."

+"We launch an appeal to say ‘no!’ to the militarization of information space," he said.
+"We must prevent the transformation of ICTs into an arena of politico-military confrontation and their use as an instrument of pressure, economic damage, and propaganda of ideas of terrorist and extremist ideology.".